Alexsito2006/Alexsito2006/README.md

 - 👋 Hi, I’m Alex
 - 👀 I’m interested in ...
-Proggraming and Gaming
+Programing and Gaming
 - 🌱 I’m currently learning ...
-Proggrmaning
+Programing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...